genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 2. **Recent Results** shows you the files you have recently created with their initialization or completion status.
-3. **Browse data** section allows you to browse through public, private and shared data with Experiment Browser app which allows you to search through the wealth of your data using complex queries.
+3. **Browse data** section allows you to browse through public, private and shared data with Experiment Browser application which allows you to search through the wealth of your data using complex queries.
    In the Browse Data section, you’ll also find a link to the File Manager (home), as well as often used folders: Uploaded files, Imported files, Created files and Exports.
 4. **Import data** allows you to import your data using either a custom or the default import template.
 See the section "Import" for more information.
 5. **Tutorials** explain the most common analysis types in greater detail.
 6. **Search** across the metadata of all your files using the full-text file